No trip to the Shoalhaven is complete without checking out all these incredible things to do in Jervis Bay!

 19) Stroll Along the Mangrove Boardwalk

-This peaceful walk showcases some of the local bio-diversity and is a great Jervis Bay attraction for the whole family.
+This peaceful walk showcases some of the local bio-diversity and is one of the best Jervis Bay attractions for the whole family.

 This is another perfect spot for bird-watching, and you can also check out the mangroves and the crabs and fish that live there.